nextauthjs/next-auth/www/docs/v1/client-v1.md

 When using Server Side Rendering and passed `req` object from **getInitialProps({req})** it will read the data from it.

-When using Client Side Rendering it will use localStorage (if avalible) to check for cached session data and if not found or expired it call the `/auth/session` end point.
+When using Client Side Rendering it will use localStorage (if available) to check for cached session data and if not found or expired it call the `/auth/session` end point.

 ### NextAuthClient.signin(string or object)